lendway/lendway.github.io/Research.md

 "Public Support for Cross-Issue Compromises in the U.S.” (with Dan Hopkins and Gall Sigler).
 [Paper Link](/Compromise_Paper.pdf)

-``AI, Digital Twins, and the Ethics of Training Data in Healthcare'' (with Amber Bansal, Rebecca Lendway, Arvind Salem, Kate Samuelson, and Jadon Urogdy).
+"AI, Digital Twins, and the Ethics of Training Data in Healthcare" (with Amber Bansal, Rebecca Lendway, Arvind Salem, Kate Samuelson, and Jadon Urogdy).

 **Book Under Review**